 - Austin-Bergstrom International Airport (ABIA) serves nearly 16 million passengers with nonstop service to more than 70 national and international destinations, and last year handled 182.5 million pounds of air cargo shipments.

 Real Estate Market

-Housing inventory in the Austin real estate market has dropped to an all-time low, with only 0.9 months of supply on the market (as of November 2020).
-According to the Austin Business Journal, inventory of homes in Austin has dropped to levels never seen before due to the steady influx of job creation.
+Housing inventory in the Austin real estate market has dropped to an all-time low, with only 0.5 months of supply on the market (as of May 2021).
+According to the Austin Local, inventory of homes in Austin has dropped to levels never seen before due to an increase in new residents moving to the area.

 With more business relocations in the pipeline, the real estate market in Austin is predicted to keep outperforming in 2021.
 In fact, Austin is ranked as the 7th best real estate market in the U.S. by WalletHub, based on key investment criteria such as activity in the housing market and strength of the economy.

 - Zillow Home Value Index (ZHVI) for Austin is $540,086 through May 2021.

 - Home values in Austin have increased by 29.8% over the last year.